Apple Device Management Glossary

 You can easily see this when you receive a device pre-configured by ABM/ASM and an MDM, when the Remote Management screen appears during setup and displays the name of the organization that manages it:

-Volume Purchasing is the ability for organizations to purchase content from Apple in bulk from inside of the ABM or ASM portals, where it is found under the section named Apps and Books.
+Volume Purchasing is the ability for organizations to purchase applications and digital books from Apple in bulk from the ABM or ASM portals, where it can be found under the section named Apps and Books.

 Device Enrollment Program (DEP) (legacy)